hidecode221b/U4Opt/README.md

 ### Non-linear effects

 No emittance or energy spread are taken into account resulting in the single electron and Gaussian beam approximation.
 Further optimization including the end-magnet, phase error, and beta function should be conducted in [SPECTRA](https://spectrax.org/spectra/) or [SRW](https://www.aps.anl.gov/Science/Scientific-Software/OASYS).
+The theoretical background and formula are summarized by [Takashi Tanaka](https://doi.org/10.1103/PhysRevAccelBeams.21.110704) and [Jui-Che Huang](https://doi.org/10.1103/PhysRevAccelBeams.20.064801).

 ### Limitations